Kobold: Grimm's alternate etymology

-Joseph Grimm in Teutonic Mythology gave the etymology of kobold/kobolt as derived from Latin cobalus (pl. cobali) or rather its antecedent Greek koba'los (pl. kobaloi; Κόβαλος, plural: Κόβαλοι) meaning "joker, trickster".
+Jacob Grimm in Teutonic Mythology gave the etymology of kobold/kobolt as a word derived from Latin cobalus (pl. cobali) or rather its antecedent Greek kobalos (pl. kobaloi; Κόβαλος, plural: Κόβαλοι) meaning "joker, trickster".
 (Note: Although Grimm's Teutonic Mythology glossed the word cobalus as "Schalk" and this got translated as 'rogue', Liddell and Scott actually gives "impudent rogue, arrant knave", which is pointed out as being dated: here, "joker" would be appropriate in present-day colloquy.
 Others suggest "trickster".)
 (Note: Aristotle describes an owl as both a mime and a kobalos ("trickster").
 Older German-English dictionaries define Schalk as "rogue" or "wag", again, dated terms, whereas "scamp, joker" is given by a later linguist.
-Glasenapp believed cobalus meant a professional joker, buffoon, sycophant.)
+Glasenapp believed cobalus meant a professional joker, buffoon, or sycophant.)
 (Note: Grimm also characterizes kobold as a "tiny tricky home-sprite" and comments at length on its laughter.
-Note that the cobali are described as having the habit to "mimic men", "laugh with glee, and pretend to do much, but really do nothing", and "throw pebbles at the workmen" doing no real harm.)
-The final -olt he explained as typical German language suffix for monsters and supernaturals.
+Note that the cobali are described as having the habit to "mimic men", "laugh with glee, pretend to do much but really do nothing", and "throw pebbles at the workmen" doing no real harm.)
+The final -olt he explained as a typical Germansuffix for monsters and supernaturals.

 The derivation of kobold from Greek kobalos is not original to Grimm, and he credits Ludwig Wachler (1737).
 (Note: Grimm, DW "kobold" III 1) and III 2) b), He also acknowledges Cornelis Kilian [1574] dated earlier, though technically that was an etymological solution for "kabouter-manneken" derived from cobalus/κόβαλος.)